marklogic/entity-services/entity-services-examples/README.md

 * Data Movement.
 A new part of the [Java Client API] which facilitates event-based data flows.
 * Template-Driven Extraction.
 A declarative way to define locations within documents that are indexed as either tuples or RDF triples.
 * Semantics model integration.
-How to use RDF-based modeling technologies to work Entity services models.
+How to use RDF-based modeling technologies to work with Entity services models.
 * SQL.
 * Optic API.
 A query API for SQL-like access to tuples and triples, with Java, XQuery and JavaScript implementations.